 Picture credit and idea: Farrel Photography.

-I think this picture tells the whole story.
+I think this picture tells the part of the story most Christmas family photos omit.
 It definitely has everything to do with reality.

 If you’re up for a silly family picture you can laugh at for years to come, this is it!

 Picture credit and idea: Inspire and Instyle.

 If you want some Holiday glam, family style, dress the adults in an evergreen (get it?) formal black outfit and let the kids steal the show in their fancy new Holiday clothes.